 - (1) See also habitat protection standards for Oregon White Oak trees/stands in TCC Chapter 24 (add subsections). - 6.
 Retained Trees.
 Trees to be retained on site shall meet the following minimum standards to be credited toward the tree unit density requirements of this Section: - a.
 Post-development life expectancy of greater than 10 years; and - b.
-Relatively sound and solid trunk with no extensive decay or hollow and no significant trunk damage; and - c.
+Sound and solid trunk with no extensive decay or hollow and no trunk damage that would cause mortality; and

+- c.
 No major insect or pathological problem; and - d.
 No significant crown damage; and - e.
 Full branching and general proportionality in height and breadth for the tree age; and - f.
 Individual trees and groupings of trees proposed for retention shall be wind-firm in their post development state; and - g.
-Trees from fifteen to one hundred feet of any proposed structure shall be pruned to remove limbs up to eight feet high; and - h.
 Heritage trees and those located within a critical area or shoreline and associated buffers may be credited toward the tree unit density requirements, regardless of the health or state of the tree. - 7.
 Replacement Trees.
 Each tree proposed for planting shall meet the following minimum standards to be credited toward satisfying the tree unit density requirements of this Section: - a.
-Trees shall be free from injury, pests, diseases and nutritional disorders and shall be fully branched and have a healthy root system; - c.
-Trees utilized for planting shall be a minimum 2-0 seedling size; - d.
-Trees planted shall include a mix of coniferous and deciduous trees, with a minimum of 30 percent coniferous, unless the area is deemed to have been Oregon white oak habitat, in which case the standards in Title 24 TCC, Development Regulations Critical Areas, shall apply; and - h.
-Trees may be planted on a solitary basis or within clusters to form stands.

-- D. Tree Conservation Plans.
+Trees shall be free from injury, pests, diseases and nutritional disorders and shall be fully branched and have a healthy root system; - b.
+Trees utilized for planting shall be a minimum 2-0 seedling size; - c.
+Trees planted shall include a mix of coniferous and deciduous trees, with a minimum of 30 percent coniferous, unless the area is deemed to have been Oregon white oak habitat, in which case the standards in Title 24 TCC, Development Regulations Critical Areas, shall apply; and - c.
+Trees shall be planted within clusters to form stands. - D. Tree Conservation Plans.
 Applicants shall provide sufficient information regarding tree conservation to support the design and location of all proposed developments. - 1.
 Tree Conservation Plan. - a.
-Applicants shall prepare, submit, and receive approved for the tree conservation plan prior to or concurrent with the approval of an associated development permit. - b.
+Applicants shall prepare, submit, and receive approval for the tree conservation plan concurrent with the approval of an associated development permit. - b.
 Applicants shall draw plans to the same scale as the development permit site plan, show approximate locations of trees to be retained or planted, and shall meet the applicable standards of TCC Section 17.27.400. - c.
 A qualified forester shall prepare the plan. - d.
 The applicant may substitute the tree conservation plan with a forest management plan, provided it contains the same details. - e.
 The department shall require a tree conservation plan for any development which is subject to the standards of this Chapter unless one or more of the following applies: - i.
 Applicant does not reduce the original vegetation lower than an average of 200 tree units per acre; or - ii.
-Applicant does not remove vegetation from over 80% of the parcel; or - iii.
-The only trees on the site exist in a critical area such as, but not limited to, a steep slope or wetland/buffer, shoreline or habitat of covered species where provisions in TCC 24 would apply; or - iv.
-Existing trees are less than 4" DBH in diameter and are not proposed to be retained to satisfy tree unit requirements.
+Applicant removes vegetation from less than 20% of the parcel; or - iii.
+The only trees on the site exist in a critical area such as, but not limited to, a steep slope or wetland/buffer, shoreline or habitat of covered species where provisions in Title 24 TCC would apply; or iv.
+Existing trees are less than 6" DBH in diameter and are not proposed to be retained to satisfy tree unit requirements.